Skip to main content

 Tax Burden in 2024: The Real Weight

-According to consolidated data from the National Treasury and the Federal Revenue, the Brazilian tax burden reached 32.32% of GDP in 2024.
-Some methodologies, such as FGV's (which includes system S and other contributions), place this number even higher, reaching 34.24%.
+According to consolidated data from the <strong>National Treasury</strong> and the <strong>Internal Revenue Service (Receita Federal)</strong>, the Brazilian tax burden reached <strong>32.32% of GDP</strong> in 2024.
+Some methodologies, such as FGV's (which includes System S and other contributions), place this number even higher, reaching <strong>34.24%</strong>.

-But the data that impacts daily life the most is the working time required to settle these obligations.
-The annual study by IBPT (Brazilian Institute of Planning and Taxation) reveals that, in 2024, Brazilians worked until May 28th just to pay taxes.
+But the datum that impacts daily life most is the work time required to settle these obligations.
+The annual study by <strong>IBPT</strong> (Brazilian Institute of Planning and Taxation) reveals that, in 2024, Brazilians worked until <strong>May 28th</strong> just to pay taxes.

 How is the Burden Composed?